Thanks to our sponsors

-Don’t Stop Stompin’ – The full video
+Don’t Stop Stompin’ - Full Video

-Hockey is Great, LIFE is BIGGER!A Campaign for Mental Health and Suicide Prevention
+Hockey is Great, LIFE is BIGGER!

 Although I’m trying to create global awareness, in Canada, where hockey is a national obsession, my fund-raising is supporting Do It For Daron (D.I.F.D.), a well-known Mental Health charity that is supported by many Hockey communities, particularly in Eastern Ontario and Western Quebec.

-The Hockey is Great, LIFE is BIGGER album
+The Hockey is Great, LIFE is BIGGER album supporting DIFD

-Further to the cause, I've released a download album entitled "We Love Hockey" with eight hockey-inspired tracks, and 90 percent of the proceeds from the sale of the album will go to Do It For Daron (D.I.F.D.), a grassroots movement with the mission of creating awareness, inspiring conversations, and transforming youth mental health.
+To help further the cause, I've released a download album entitled "We Love Hockey" with eight hockey-inspired tracks.
+90 percent of the proceeds from the sale of the album will go to Do It For Daron (D.I.F.D.), a grassroots movement with the mission of creating awareness, inspiring conversations, and transforming youth mental health.
 It was started by Luke and Stephanie Richardson after they lost their 14 year-old daughter Daron to suicide in 2010.

 Since my daughter's death, music has become much bigger for me than I ever expected.
 It is the glue that holds me together, a big part of my ongoing therapy, in this aftermath of grief and depression.
 "Before and Afterlife: The Theory of Positivity" is a collection of music representing work that goes back to 1997—before my loss, and after.
 The songs cover a range of emotions, from love to loss, from joy to hope, from landscapes in our minds to the deepest oceans in our hearts.
 I always try and bring a positive Groove to my work, as do the wonderful players who have helped me create this album.
 They are all amazing artists (from Canada and the USA).
 They all bring the groove.